Improving Online Resources For Educators

 Listening and Understanding Users: User feedback indicated that information related to Paraeducators had the highest concentration of terminology pain points

-Further discussion with PESB revealed: Insufficient information available on the website about paraeducator certifications, the information available was difficult to navigate, especially if users are unfamiliar with this type of content, paraeducators themselves were unclear about terminology, the website lacked support resources for paraeducators
+Further discussion with PESB revealed: Insufficient information is available on the website about paraeducator certifications, the available information was difficult to navigate, especially if users are unfamiliar with the type of content, paraeducators themselves were unclear about terminology, the website lacked support resources for paraeducators

 “Just make it clear and presentable on the website.
 If it's someone's first time, they should be able to understand what they're looking for.”